MalekKamel/Bulletin/README.md

 In the previous code, we tell bulletin to show only one bulletin at a time and ignore any other bulletins.

-BUT what happens to the ignored bulletins? see [Bulletin Ignore Duplicate Strategy](#ignore-duplicate_strategy)
+BUT what happens to the ignored bulletins? see [Ignore Duplicate Strategy](#ignore-duplicate_strategy)

 ### Ignore Duplicate Strategy
 If a `Bulletin` has been ignored bucause it's a duplicate, you can define 1 of 2 behaviors for the ignored bulletin: